-Although there are various lengths of rate lock periods (from 15 to 60 days), the longer ones are usually more expensive.
-You can get a longer period for your lock, but in doing so, will most likely have a higher rate than you would have with a shorter span of time
+While there can be a choice of rate lock periods (from 15 to 60 days), the extended ones are usually more expensive.
+You can get a longer period for your lock, but in doing so, will probably have a higher interest rate than you would with a shorter span of time

-In addition to choosing the shorter rate lock period, there are other ways you are able to attain the best rate.
-A larger down payment will give you a lower interest rate, because you'll have more equity from the beginning.
-You can pay points to lower your interest rate over the life of the loan, meaning you pay more up front.
-For many people, this makes sense and is a good deal..
+In addition to choosing the shorter lock period, there are more ways you can get the best rate.
+The bigger down payment you can pay, the better the interest rate will be, because you will be starting with more equity.
+You can pay points to improve your rate over the life of the loan, meaning you pay more initially.
+For a lot of people, this makes sense and is a good deal..

 Do you have a question regarding a mortgage program?